What is death in service benefit?

 In this article, you’ll learn how to check your eligibility for death in service benefit, the different types, what to expect from one of these schemes, and how this form of benefit compares to individually owned life insurance policies.

 Am I eligible for death in service benefit?

 The first step to checking your eligibility for death in service benefit is to see if your company offers it.
 You may already have this information in your company’s policies or documents, but your HR team will be able to tell you for certain.

 Many companies offer a death in service benefit as a separate benefit.
 But many offer it through their workplace pension scheme rather than as a separate part of the benefits package.
 If this is the case, you will also need to check that you are signed up to that scheme.

 Finally, check if there are any other eligibility requirements for the particular version of the benefit that your company has set up.
 Again, if the information is not available to you, your HR team should be able to provide it.

 Different types of death in service benefits

 Death in service schemes may provide two different forms of benefit.
 The most common is a lump sum death in service benefit.
 The alternative is a Dependant's Pension, although this is a much less popular option now than it has been in the past.

 Lump sum death in service benefit

-Some schemes will not cover multiples of salary, instead choosing to provide lump sum death in service benefits at a fixed level such as £100,000 per employee.
+Some schemes will instead choose to provide lump sum death in service benefits at a fixed level such as £100,000 per employee.